17 Cleaning Tricks for Hard-to-Clean Household Objects

 If you use this tool to crush spices as well as coffee beans, process a handful of Cheerios in the appliance for 30 seconds.
 This will remove any smells from the machine before you brew your next cup.
 Check out these other easy ways to clean your trickiest kitchen appliances.

 Try vertical stacking: Place folded shirts vertically into drawers to make it easy to see and reach what you need.
+For more organizing tips, learn the things in your home that a professional organizer would toss.

 Want to clean the blades of your ceiling fan without raining dust down on your furniture?
 Take a pillowcase and slide it over each blade.
 Press down and slide the pillowcase back off; it’ll take all the dust with it.
 Don’t miss these other 13 housecleaning tricks you’ll wish you knew sooner.